-As he earned his degree at Augustana, Blaine Gusdal played four seasons for the Vikings.
-Three quarters of the team lived in residence and they formed a tight-knit group.
+As he earned his degree at Augustana, Blaine Gusdal played four seasons for the Vikings from 1986-1990.
+Three-quarters of the team lived in residence their first year in ’86-‘87 and they formed a tight-knit group.
 “We were a small fraternity,” he said, “and after graduation, some of the guys from the team were in my wedding party.
-They were the four best years of my life.”
+They were four of the best years of my life.”

-Former Pittsburgh Penguins head coach Mike Johnston was then in his last year of coaching for the Vikings, and he was a role model for Blaine.
+Former Pittsburgh Penguins head coach Mike Johnston was then in his last year of coaching the Vikings in ’86-‘87 and he was a role model for Blaine.
 Blaine already knew he wanted to be a coach, and he saw many qualities in Mike Johnson that he wanted to emulate: he was passionate, a successful communicator, and well prepared.
-He chose players with good characters, and then he focused on not only creating good hockey players, but good people.
-He also focussed on his players being accountable as good all-around students and good athletes.
-“I already knew that I wanted to coach,” Blaine says, “so I soaked up as much as a could from Mike.”
+He chose and recruited players with good character and then he focused on not only creating good hockey players but good people.
+He also focused on his players being accountable as solid all-around students and good athletes.
+“I already knew that I wanted to coach,” Blaine says, “so I soaked up as much as I could from coaches like Mike.”

-Blaine says there are three keys to good coaching: preparation of the coach, preparation of the players, and holding players accountable for their performance and the results of the game.
+Blaine says there are three keys to good coaching: preparation of the coach and his staff, preparation of the players, and holding players accountable for their performance and the results of the game.

-After he graduated from Augustana, Blaine went on to complete a Master of Arts in sports psychology at the University of Saskatchewan, and then was hired to coach the WHL team in North Battleford.
-He remembers sitting with other Augustana alumni, talking about their dreams for their careers.
-He said that if he could coach any team he wanted, he would love to go back to Augustana be the head coach of the Vikings.
+After he graduated from Augustana, Blaine went on to study sports psychology at the University of Saskatchewan for a year and was then hired to coach in the SJHL with North Battleford in 1992.
+He remembers visiting with other Augustana alumni and talking about their dreams for their careers.
+He said that if he could coach any team he wanted, he would love to go back to Augustana and be the head coach of the Vikings.

 “Coaching at Augustana is a perfect fit for my family,” Blaine explains.
-“I absolutely love being on campus, and I love spending time at the arena each day.
-I’m passionate about my work, and I’ll often be at the arena until 2 a.m. doing what needs to be done.
-Augustana is a good fit because I’m very family-oriented, and the ACAC program allows me to spend lots of time with my wife and be there for my kids as they grow up.
+“I enjoy being on campus and I absolutely love spending time at the rink each day.
+I’m passionate about my work, and I’ll often be at the arena late at night doing whatever needs to be done.
+Augustana is a great fit because I’m very family-oriented and the ACAC schedule allows me to spend time with my wife and be there for my kids as they grow up.
 Plus,” he says with a smile, “I get to coach a terrific team of players.”

 For a hockey coach, this is a rare and special lifestyle.